Running GenMap in Windows Vista/7/8/10/11

 There is another, neater solution which avoids the pop-up box at start-up.
 You should be able to re-direct the temporary file to a different location by using the utility BDEADMIN.EXE, normally found in C:\Program Files\Common Files\Borland Shared\BDE (or perform a search for this file as it's sometimes found in a different location).
 Run BDEADMIN.EXE and drill down to Configuration Drivers > Native > Paradox.
 Then on the right-hand pane you should see the NET DIR setting.
 If you can change this to a location with 'write' access, i.e. almost anywhere but C:\, it should start up O.K.

 The Help Files

-Help files in the latest release of GenMap (v2.3) are in HTML Help format and should be displayed correctly in modern releases of Windows.
+Help files in releases of GenMap since v2.3 are in HTML Help format and should be displayed correctly in modern releases of Windows.

 For earlier versions of GenMap (up to v2.22), the following applies: its help files are in .HLP format and are not supported by Windows Vista/7/8 straight out of the box, so you'll get a message to that effect when you click on the program help.
 Microsoft has provided a viewer for these files, but only up to Windows 8.1.
 These are the relevant pages on the Microsoft website:

 Note that these page addresses may change, in which case a search such as "winhelp for windows 8" in google should locate the page.
 From Windows 10, there's no support for reading these older help files.